By Eric Althoff

 INDIANAPOLIS-There was a time when doctors came to the homes of patients so often that the term “house call” effectively entered the language during the early decades of the last century.
 In fact, Jason “JD” Duigou, the chief information officer at Indianapolis-based Medxcel, says that nearly half of all doctor visits during the 1930s and ’40s were for home-based care.

 The practice practically ceased to exist by the close of the 20th century, but thanks to internet technology and the rise of video conference apps, virtual remote care is rapidly becoming the wave of healthcare’s present.
+Whether it’s telemedicine in psychiatry or virtual check-ups, virtual remote care is here to stay.

 “Now, instead of opening a door, patients simply need to open an app,” Duigou said in a recent writing.
 “Telehealth is putting a 21st century spin on the old-fashioned house call [ensuring] patients receive the best care at the right time and right place by increasing accessibility to doctors, physicians and specialists.”